Loading...

 WHN’s approach to endometriosis

 Hormonal imbalance is one of the primary contributing factors to endometriosis.
-The production and metabolism of female reproductive hormones is a delicate balance that can be significantly impacted by diet and lifestyle exposures to trans-fats, chemicals, toxins and plastics — especially younger patients in the early stages of the disease.
+The production and metabolism of female reproductive hormones is a delicate balance.
+It can be significantly impacted by diet and lifestyle exposures to trans-fats, chemicals, toxins and plastics.
+This is especially true in younger patients in the early stages of the disease.

-For decades, the World Health Organization and the Institute for Functional Medicine have been advocating for long-term diet and lifestyle changes that would help maintain hormonal balance.
+For decades, the World Health Organization and the Institute for Functional Medicine have been advocating for long-term diet and lifestyle changes to help maintain hormonal balance.
 Recommended steps include:

-Food changes.
-Increasing consumption of nutrient-dense foods that help the body detoxify excess estrogens and xenoestrogens, including broccoli, cauliflower, dark leafy greens, pumpkin seeds, pears, brussel sprouts, kiwi, citrus fruits and bell peppers.
+Increasing consumption of nutrient-dense foods that help the body detoxify excess estrogens and xenoestrogens, such as broccoli, cauliflower, dark leafy greens, pumpkin seeds, pears, brussel sprouts, kiwi, citrus fruits and bell peppers.
 Limiting consumption of hydrogenated fats and refined sugars also helps restore hormonal balance.

-Address estrogen dominance.
 These days, our bodies are exposed to more external sources of estrogen and stress than our organs can process and detoxify.
 This results in estrogen dominance, which is a key contributing factor to the build-up of cells in the endometrium — which can lead to endometriosis.
-Our doctor-developed Estrogen Dominance Program was designed to give your body the targeted nutrient support it needs to detoxify excess estrogen and balance your hormones, without the side effects of conventional HRT or birth control pills.
+Doctors developed our Estrogen Dominance Combo to give your body the targeted nutrient support it needs to detoxify excess estrogen and balance your hormones, without the side effects of conventional HRT or birth control pills.

 If you are experiencing signs that something is off, the first step is finding out more about your hormonal health.
 Take our doctor-developed Hormonal Imbalance Quiz to help understand the scope and severity of your symptoms.
 If you suspect you might have endometriosis, don’t suffer in silence — early intervention can make all the difference.